 CAP members who have an emergency and need transportation to park-and-ride lots or other locations in Chapel Hill or Carrboro may use P2P Emergency Ride Back services.
 Employees living outside the Chapel Hill/Carrboro area may also join the regional Emergency Ride Home program.
-Other CAP benefits include a no cost regional bus pass or vanpool subsidy for eligible commuters, a discount card, prize drawings, free Zipcar membership and free occasional use parking.
+Other CAP benefits include a no-cost regional bus pass or vanpool subsidy for eligible commuters, a discount card, prize drawings, weeknight parking and free one-day parking.

 Students and employees may also sign up for this free ride-matching service.
 ShareTheRideNC is typically used by commuters looking for rides to UNC-Chapel Hill.
 One-time trip matching is also available.
 Registrants may choose to only match to other University commuters or to any person with a similar commute.